marco-mariotti/secmarker/README.md

-## SECMARKER 0.4
+# secmarker
 Secmarker is a search tool for selenocysteine tRNA (tRNA-Sec) identification.
 The presence of tRNA-Sec in a genome indicates the use of selenocysteine by the organism.
+Old version was written in python2 and now it's written in python3

+## SECMARKER 0.4

 * Web server
   A SecMarker web server is available for online analysis: